 USDA hardiness zones 9b to 11b: from 25 °F (−3.9 °C) to 50 °F (+10 °C).

 How to Grow and Care

-It is best to repot in the beginning of the growing season or summer.
-To repot a cacti, make sure the soil is dry before repotting, then gently remove the pot.
+It is best to repot at the beginning of the growing season or summer.
+To repot a cactus, make sure the soil is dry before repotting, then gently remove the pot.
 Knock away the old soil from the roots, making sure to remove any rotted or dead roots in the process.
 Treat any cuts with a fungicide.
 Place the plant in its new pot and backfill with potting soil, spreading the roots out as you repot.
 Leave the plant dry for a week or so, then begin to water lightly to reduce the risk of root rot.

 Learn more at How to Grow and Care for Echinocactus.

 This species is found only in Mexico (Nuevo León), growing on gypsum hills near Galeana.

 - Back to genus Geohintonia

 - Succupedia: Browse succulents by Scientific Name, Common Name, Genus, Family, USDA Hardiness Zone, Origin, or cacti by Genus